-Psychologists proof positive 'side effects' of studying abroadJuly 3rd, 2013 in Psychology & Psychiatry /
+Psychologists proof positive 'side effects' of studying abroadJuly 3, 2013 in Medicine & Health / Psychology & Psychiatry

 Spain, France and Great Britain – these are the favourite countries of young Germans who study abroad under the ERASMUS programme.
 More and more German students consider one or two terms at a university abroad an essential part of their CVs.
 As a consequence, the number of students who spent some time at a foreign university has more than doubled over the last few years and it is estimated that about a quarter of all German students have gained some form of international experiences.